Courses

 My Teaching Philosophy

 Each student is unique and has special strengths.
-I strive to know my students well so as to enhance their performance and to provide advice that may solve their individual challenges.
-I work hard on creating conducive, friendly environment for students to get interested, feel related, and thrive on grasping great ideas, learning new knowledge, and mastering critical skills to excel in the professional world as well as their personal lives.
+I strive to know each of my students well to facilitate their learning, boost their performance, and provide advice that may solve their individual challenges.
+I find ways of creating conducive, motivating, and friendly environment for students to get intrigued, to feel related, and to desire more knowledge and know-how.
+My hope is that they will thrive on grasping great ideas, obtaining new knowledge, and mastering critical skills to excel in the professional world as well as their personal lives.
 I enjoy tremendously working with students — either in regular classes or on their projects and theses.
-Teaching truly prompts me to learn and adjust constantly.
+Teaching truly prompts me to learn vastly and adjust constantly.
 Teaching has proved a significant source of reward and satisfaction in my academic career!